divs-2020/Machine-learning-/README.md

 # Machine-learning-Roadmap
-Starting ewith your machine learning journey and folloeing these resources may take upto 6 months but you will have a full stack developed project at the end of this:)
+Starting with your machine learning journey and following these resources may take upto 6 months but you will have a full stack developed project at the end of this:)

 Github Roadmap Link:
 https://github.com/mrdbourke/machine-learning-roadmap